Hayespace/Milestone2/README.md

 ### Design and Colour Scheme
 - The site has been designed with one easy to navigate page.
-- 5 collapsible panels each conataining a high quality background image related to the content within that panel.
+- 5 collapsible panels each containing a high quality background image related to the content within that panel.
 - Soft rounded edges on all buttons, panels and keys
 - Dark color scheme on the main background with a mild transition from black to purple enabling the lighter images to pop off the screen.
 - Floating button/ pads with a soft background shadow which changes colour when active.